 Wickwar compares the three biographies of Carlile: G. J. Holyoake's; Mrs. Carlile Campbell's, and my own.
-(See page 68 of Wickwar's work).
+(See page 68 of Wickwar's

 .
 Wickwar states that Holyoake's biography is "based on a close study of Carlile's writings."
 Actually, Holyoake's biography is notoriously slight and reveals no such study.
 I dealt with Holyoake's falsehoods thoroughly in THE Spur for February, 1916 (Vol. 11., No. 9, pages 73-74), and the essay will be revised and reprinted.
 Holyoake can be accepted as an authority on the struggle of Carlile, subject to the most careful examination and analysis.
 His comment is helpful.
-His record of fact, interested, unreliable, and contradictory.
-That Wickwar That Wickwar unreliable, and contradictory. was imaware of the real value to place on Holyoake's writings detracts from the worth of his own writing.
-It lessens considerably his critical authority.
-He also shows that he cannot read, for his statement as to period over which Holyoake knew Carlile is inaccurate and contradicts the book.
+His record of fact, interested, That Wickwar unreliable, and contradictory.
+That Wickwar was unaware of the real value to place on Holyoake's writings detracts from the worth of his own writing.
+It lessens considerably the also shows that he cannot read, for his statement as to period over which Holyoake knew Carlile is inaccurate and contradicts the book.